adamlaki/adamlaki-site/src/posts/inclusivity-and-apple.md

 tags: ['a11y']
 ---

 I am fascinated by Apple when it comes to inclusivity.
-Don’t get me wrong; I still know that it is just another tech corporation focused on more and more profit.
-But still, I can’t argue with their achievements related to a11y (accessibility).
+Don't get me wrong; I still know that it is just another tech corporation focused on more and more profit.
+But still, I can't argue with their achievements related to a11y (accessibility).

 I stumbled upon this video: